-- Micula v Government of Romania - Slowakische Republik (Slovak Republic) v Achmea BV - Ioan Micula, Viorel Micula, SC European Food SA, SC Starmill SRL and SC Multipack SRL v Romania [I] - Convention on the Settlement of Investment Disputes between States and Nationals of Other States - · Convention on the Recognition and Enforcement of Foreign Arbitral Awards - Foreign Sovereign Immunities Act - Settlement of Investment Disputes, 22 USC section 1650a - Agreement for the Termination of Bilateral Investment Treaties between the Member States of the European Union
+- Micula v Government of Romania; Slowakische Republik (Slovak Republic) v Achmea BV; Ioan Micula, Viorel Micula, SC European Food SA, SC Starmill SRL and SC Multipack SRL v Romania [I] - Convention on the Settlement of Investment Disputes between States and Nationals of Other States

+- Convention on the Recognition and Enforcement of Foreign Arbitral Awards - · Foreign Sovereign Immunities Act - Settlement of Investment Disputes, 22 USC section 1650a

-Now nearing its second anniversary, a Washington, DC federal district court's decision in Ioan Micula et al v Government of Romania remains a key reference point for investors seeking to enforce intra-EU arbitration awards in US courts.
-Micula marked the US judiciary's first decision considering the enforceability of an investor-state arbitration award made pursuant to a bilateral investment treaty (an intra-EU BIT) between two EU member states after the Court of Justice of the European Union (CJEU) ruled, in Slovak Republic v Achmea, ^[1] that investor-state arbitration among EU member states was contrary to the constitutional order of the European Union.
+Now nearing its third anniversary, a Washington, DC federal district court's decision in Ioan Micula et al v Government of Romania remains a key reference point for investors seeking to enforce intra-EU arbitration awards in US courts.
+Micula marked the US judiciary's first decision considering the enforceability of an investor-state arbitration award made pursuant to a bilateral investment treaty (an intra-EU BIT) between two EU member states after the Court of Justice of the European Union (CJEU) ruled, in Slovak Republic v Achmea,^[1] that investor-state arbitration among EU member states was contrary to the constitutional order of the European Union.